Kara Ireland D'Ambrosio

 Office: MUS 203

 Phone: (408) 924-4656

-Ms. Ireland D'Ambrosio also teaches grades K-8 at Woodside School, where she won a Grammy Gold in 2002 for Excellence in Music Education.
+Kara also teaches general and vocal instruction for grades TK-8 at Woodside School, where she won a Grammy Gold in 2002 for Excellence in Music Education.
 Woodside has also won national recognition every year from 2002 as one of the "Best 100 Communities for Music Education in America."
+She loves working with her elementary and middle school choirs, as well as, guiding her students through the process of making music and improving their aesthetic awareness.
+Previously, Dr. Ireland D’Ambrosio taught general music to Pre-K through 8th graders at Beechwood School in East Palo Alto.
 Kara has served for four years (2006-2010) on the Bay Section CMEA Board as the Special Representative for Classroom music where she volunteered to coordinate excellent professional development workshops for Bay Area music teachers.

 Recently, Kara has been recognized for her work in music education by the California Music Educators Association by being awarded the CMEA Peripole-Bergerault General Music Educators Award 2011 and by the Bay Section CMEA organization with the Outstanding Classroom General Music Award 2012.